Local properties of neural networks through the lens of layer-wise Hessians: Conclusion

 It is important to emphasize the scale of the conducted experiment: approximately 1500 snapshots of various network states were collected, totaling about 50 GB of data, which allowed for the identification of robust patterns.

+The comprehensive empirical study across 111 experiments on 37 datasets reveals consistent relationships between spectral properties of local Hessians and network performance.
+We have demonstrated that:

+\begin{enumerate} \item Large architectures exhibit fundamentally different spectral characteristics compared to smaller ones, with more stable and balanced distributions of Hessian eigenvalues. \item The spectral structure of local Hessians correlates strongly with generalization capability, providing quantitative metrics for architecture quality assessment. \item Distinct patterns in gradient spectral density and canonical correlation weights can differentiate between architectures and predict their behavior. \item Local Hessian analysis enables early detection of architectural problems such as overfitting, underparameterization, and suboptimal parameter distribution. \end{enumerate}

-Future research directions may include: \begin{itemize} \item Detailed investigation of the relationship between the spectral properties of Hessians and the functional characteristics of layers; \item Analysis of the dynamics of the spectrum during training and its connection to generalization ability; \item Application of the approach to novel architectures such as transformers and graph neural networks; \item Development of methods for visualization and interpretation of the geometric structure of the parameter space. \end{itemize}
+Future research directions may include: \begin{itemize} \item Detailed investigation of the relationship between the spectral properties of Hessians and the functional characteristics of layers in the context of Riemannian geometry; \item Analysis of the dynamics of the spectrum during training and its connection to generalization ability across diverse tasks and domains; \item Application of the approach to novel architectures such as transformers, graph neural networks, and diffusion models; \item Development of automated methods for architecture optimization based on local Hessian spectral properties; \item Investigation of the connection between local Hessian structure and certified robustness properties; \item Extension of the framework to analyze pruning, quantization, and other model compression techniques. \end{itemize}

+The methodological framework presented in this work establishes a foundation for principled diagnostics and informed design of neural network architectures based on their local geometric properties.
+By bridging theoretical analysis with large-scale empirical validation, we provide both conceptual insights and practical tools for the deep learning community.